 The furnace and air conditioner must be in working order before we begin work, and the water, gas and electricity must be turned on and kept on throughout the sale process.
-(No need for a phone line, though, as we run credit card sales through a phone app.)
+(No need for a phone line, though, as we run credit card sales through a cellular phone app.)

 A: Some real estate agents may disagree with us on this issue, but we answer this question with a resounding “No!”